smt/octopress/source/_posts/2011-07-17-oocss-for-great-justice.markdown

 {% img right /images/2011-07-17-oocss-for-great-justice/ZeroWing.png ZeroWing %}

-Watch Nichole's OOCSS talks, and allow them ample time to marinate.
+Watch Nicole's OOCSS talks, and allow them ample time to marinate.
 Check out the [source](http://github.com/stubbornella/oocss) of the [OOCSS project](http://oocss.org).
 I'm still in process myself, as I continue to look for ways to strike the delicate balance between